lkuich/JHJ/README.md

 ```

 At startup, this will replace the `div` marked with `data-src` with the source of `app.html`.
 This is great for nesting and isolating certain server-side functionality to a specific component.

+## Quickstart

+- Clone the project
+- Place your HTML files in `src/`
+- Files placed in `public/` will be served statically
+- Define Express routes in `lib/routes.js`, and point to your entry HTML document
+- Run the project with: `yarn start`
+- You can further configure the Express server in `index.js`

 ## Examples